madskristensen/AspNetCore.StaticSiteHelper/readme.md

 Used by the [ASP.NET Core static web template](https://github.com/madskristensen/AspNetCoreTemplatePack).

 ## MimeType mappings
-All standard mime types defined [here by ASP.NET Core](https://github.com/aspnet/StaticFiles/blob/dev/src/Microsoft.AspNetCore.StaticFiles/FileExtensionContentTypeProvider.cs) is enabled, but you can modify the supported file extensions/mime types.
+All standard mime types defined [here by ASP.NET Core](https://github.com/aspnet/StaticFiles/blob/dev/src/Microsoft.AspNetCore.StaticFiles/FileExtensionContentTypeProvider.cs) are enabled by default, but you can modify the supported file extensions/mime types.

 By dropping a JSON file in the root of the project (not `wwwroot`) called `mimetypes.json` you can control the behavior.
 Here's an example: